alg/battlefield/README.md

 - Every tank has 100 points of energy in the beginning
 - When the energy is gone to zero, you can no longer fire
 - If you get a bullet with zero energy, you are dead
-- Every bullet fired costs 1 point of energy
+- Every bullet fired costs 0.1 to 3 points of energy (you decide)
+- The more energy a bullet has, the faster it moves and the more energy it will take
-- Every bullet hit takes 2 points of energy
+- Every bullet hit takes 4 times the energy plus 2 times the energy above 1
-- Every collision with the wall takes 1 point of energy
+- Every collision with the wall takes energy.
+The exact amount depends on velocity
-- Every collision with another tank takes 1 point of energy from both
+- Every collision with another tank takes 0.6 points of energy from both
 - The game lasts until the last one standing

 Installation and use